turbonomic/kubeturbo/deploy/kubeturbo-for-openshift/README.md

 This guide is about how to deploy **Kubeturbo** service in **OpenShift**.

-### Step One: Label Node
+### Step One: Copy kubeconfig for kubeturbo
 kubeconfig with proper permission is required for Kubeturbo service to interact with kube-apiserver.
-If you have successfully started up your OpenShift cluster, you will find admin.kubeconfig under /etc/origin/master.
+If you have successfully started up your OpenShift cluster, mostly you will find admin.kubeconfig under /etc/origin/master.
 Please copy this file to /etc/kubeturbo on the node Kubeturbo will be running on.
 You can label the node as following to make sure Kubeturbo will be deployed on that node.

 ```console
 $oc label nodes <NODE_NAME> kubeturbo=deployable